Gramercy Property Trust Could Become A Dominant Dividend Machine

 Through the end of Q3-16, GPT completed $672 million of new acquisitions, including $92 million in new built-to-suit transactions.

-Subsequent to quarter end, GPT closed an additional $137 million in acquisitions bringing total close to acquisitions to $809 million year-to-date at an average cap rate of 7% and an average lease term of 12.3 years.
+Subsequent to quarter end, GPT closed an additional $137 million in acquisitions, bringing total close to acquisitions to $809 million year to date at an average cap rate of 7% and an average lease term of 12.3 years.

 In Q3-16, GPT's AFFO was $0.16; this compares to AFFO of $0.14 in the same quarter of the prior year, and $0.18 for the prior quarter.

-NAREIT defined FFO for the quarter was $0.14 per share, and this compares to $0.13 in the same quarter of the prior year, and $0.19 in the prior quarter.
+NAREIT-defined FFO for the quarter was $0.14 per share, and this compares to $0.13 in the same quarter of the prior year, and $0.19 in the prior quarter.
 Core FFO for the quarter was $0.18 per share.
 This compares to $0.17 in the same quarter of the prior year and $0.21 per share in the prior quarter.

 One of the primary drivers of the change in core FFO and FFO is the outside incentive fee from the asset management business that GPT recorded in the prior quarter.

-Also the repositioning of the BofA Jacksonville ops campus, now named Gramercy Woods, also had an impact on third quarter results.
+Also the repositioning of the BofA Jacksonville ops campus, now named Gramercy Woods, also had an impact on third-quarter results.
 In connection with a new lease agreement and space that the bank has vacated, GPT wrote-off below market lease intangibles, which increased GAAP income by about $4.5 million.

 GPT also wrote off in-place lease intangibles, which represent leasing commissions and tenant improvements on vacated space and that increased depreciation and amortization by $4.5 million.
 This had no impact on AFFO.